SHWorX/mysql-binary-logs-queries-analyzer/README.md

 [TOC]
-# MySQL Binary Logs Analyzer
+# MySQL Binary Logs Queries Analyzer

 ## Description
 This tool helps to analyze the MySQL/MariaDB binary log files.
 The generated report will give an overview of